nmpowell/carbon-intensity-forecast-tracking/README.md

 ## Data

+- Because Github's Actions runners are shared (and free), the cron isn't 100% reliable and we can expect some occasional missing data.

 - A point in time at the start of a real window: 202303091630 or a UTC datetime
     - the number of half-hours preceding: 1-96, or -96 to -1